Cultural competence in healthcare: Healthcare system

-A healthcare system, or health system, is the organization of people, institutions, and resources that deliver healthcare services to meet the health needs of target populations.
-A culturally competent health system not only recognizes and accepts the importance of cultural diversity at every level but also assesses the cross-cultural relations, stays vigilant towards any changes and developments resulting from cultural diversity, broadens cultural knowledge, and adapts services to meet culturally-specific needs.
+A healthcare system, sometimes referred to as health system, is the organization of people, institutions, and resources that deliver healthcare services to meet the health needs of target populations.
+A culturally competent health system not only recognizes and accepts the importance of cultural diversity at every level but also assesses the cross-cultural relations, stays vigilant towards any changes and developments resulting from cultural diversity, broadens cultural knowledge, and adapts services to meet the needs that are culturally-unique.

-As more immigrants come to America, culturally competent healthcare professionals can apply their knowledge and sensitivity to provide holistic care for clients from other countries, who speak foreign languages.
-The challenge for American healthcare systems to meet the health needs of the increasing number of diverse patients is becoming an increasingly popular area of research.
+As more and more immigrants are coming to America, healthcare professionals with good cultural competence can use the knowledge and sensitivity that they obtain in order to provide holistic care for clients from other countries, who speak foreign languages.
+The challenges for American healthcare systems to meet the health needs of the increasing number of diverse patients are becoming very obvious.
 The challenges include but are not limited to the following: